Edgardo Angara: Early life and career

-Edgardo Angara was born on September 24, 1934, in Baler, Aurora to Juan Angara and Juana Javier.
+Edgardo Angara was born on September 24, 1934, in Baler, then part of the sub-province of Aurora in Tayabas (now Quezon), to Juan Angara and Juana Javier.
 He earned his law degree from the University of the Philippines in 1958.
 While in university, he joined the Sigma Rho fraternity.
 Upon graduation, he was elected to the Pi Gamma Mu and Phi Kappa Phi international honor societies.
 He earned his LL.M. from the University of Michigan Law School in 1964.

 Angara was a delegate to the 1971 Constitutional Convention representing the first district of Quezon.
 In May 1972, he together with classmates (and fraternity brothers from Sigma Rho) from the UP College of Law and Juan Ponce Enrile, founded the ACCRA Law Offices, which became the country's most recognized and prestigious law firm in less than a decade.
 He became president of the Philippine Bar Association from 1975 to 1976, and of the Integrated Bar of the Philippines from 1979 to 1981.
 He also founded the ASEAN Law Association and became its founding president from 1980 to 1981.

 From 1981 to 1987, Angara became president of the University of the Philippines.
 He rallied alumni in the country and abroad to pool their resources for various projects to mark the university's diamond jubilee in 1983, including the creation of additional professorial chairs and faculty grants.
 Through his efforts, the liberal arts curriculum was strengthened, a seven-year honors medical curriculum installed, humanities and science were energized, and a multi-campus university organization was instituted.
 He defended the state university's tradition of dissent and fiscal autonomy, while maintaining its reputation for academic excellence.
 He established stronger links with the business community and alumni organizations, raising the biggest faculty endowment in the university.